-Describe the work done by each committee and the significant issues addressed during the year.
+Describe the work done by each committee and the significant issues addressed during the year39.

-Name of Committee Work Done 30 Issues Addressed Executive No Executive Committee meeting was held in 2013.
+Name of Committee Work Done Issues Addressed Executive No Executive Committee meeting was held in 2014.
 No material issues, such as issues of compliance matters were required to be addressed by the committee.
-Audit Endorsed for approval by the stockholders, and the stockholders approved the appointment of Manabat Sanagustin & Co., CPAs as the Company's independent external auditor for 2013; No material issues, such as issues on compliance matters were required to be addressed by the committee. • Reviewed and approved the terms of engagement of the external auditor, including the audit, auditrelated and any non-audit services provided by the external auditor to the Company and the fees for such services, and ensured that the same did not impair the external auditor's independence and objectivity; • Reviewed and approved the scope of the audit and audit programs of the external auditor as well as the internal audit group of the Company, and have discussed the results of their audit processes and their findings and assessment of the Company's internal controls and financial reporting systems; • Reviewed, discussed and recommended for approval of the
+Audit Recommended to the Board of Directors and endorsed for approval by the stockholders, the appointment of R.G.
+Manabat & Co., as the Company's independent external auditor for 2014; No material issues, such as issues on compliance matters were required to be addressed by the committee.
+Reviewed and approved the terms of engagement of the external auditor, including the audit, audit- related and any non-audit services provided by the external auditor to the Company and the fees for such services, and ensured that the same did not impair the external auditor's independence and objectivity; Reviewed and approved the scope of the audit and audit programs of the external auditor as well as the internal audit group of the Company, and have discussed the results of their respective audit processes and their findings and assessment of the Company's internal controls and financial reporting systems;